1 - Overview

 %

 Table.
-Multi-node GPU Cluster [Cluster] additional monitoring metrics (Agent installation required)
+Multi-node GPU Cluster [Cluster] Additional monitoring metrics (Agent installation required)

 Multi-node GPU Cluster [Node]

-Memory Free [Basic]unused memory bytesbytes
+Memory Used [Basic]Current memory usage in bytesbytes

 Disk Read Bytes [Basic]Read bytesbytes

-Disk Write Bytes [Basic]Write bytesbytes
+Disk Write Bytes [Basic]write bytesbytes

-Instance State [Basic]Instance Statusstate
+Instance State [Basic]Instance statusstate

 Network In Bytes [Basic]Received bytesbytes

-Network In Dropped [Basic]Received Packet Dropcnt
+Network In Dropped [Basic]Incoming packet dropcnt

-Network Out Bytes [Basic]Transmission bytesbytes
+Network Out Bytes [Basic]sent bytesbytes

-Network Out Dropped [Basic]Transmission Packet Dropcnt
+Network Out Dropped [Basic]Transmit packet dropcnt

 GPU TemperatureGPU temperature